nielspeen/rqlite-laravel-driver/README.md

    ]
 ```

-Use the included RQLiteQueryBuilder trait on models where you want to specify consistency levels.
+Use the included QueryBuilder trait on models where you want to specify consistency levels.

 By default, all queries are executed with **strong** consistency.